Sunday, October 6, 2024

 All Aboard: The Ships of Our Family

-NOTE: LAST UPDATED 12 MARCH 2023
+NOTE: LAST UPDATED 09 NOVEMBER 2024

 The Cipolla and D'Agrosa families traveled from their respective hometowns of Muro Lucano and Marsico Nuovo and began arriving in Philadelphia in the late 1800s.
 Over time they would flourish under the names Cipollo and Lagrosa (and several varied spellings of that name!).
 Below you will find information about the voyages that brought them to America.
 Hopefully more details reveal themselves in future, so check back for updates.